 The charm of an older home can be so appealing to a buyer.
 Many older homes are very solidly constructed, and the finish details can be stunning.
 Even if the home has been restored and appears to be well maintained, you will need a thorough inspection to find out if there are any hidden issues.
 Your real estate agent can help set you up with the right inspector for the type of home you are looking to buy.

-Here are a few of the important items that you will want to consider when looking into purchasing an older home.
+Here are a few of the important items that you will want to consider when looking into buying an older home.

 Condition of Foundation